gabrielnetz/gabrielnetz/README.md

 ## About Me:

-I'm Brazillian, but currently i live in London as a international student at the University of Greenwich, attending a Computer Science Degree.
+I'm Brazilian, but currently i live in London as a international student at the University of Greenwich, attending a Computer Science Degree.

 Currently, i work at the university as a research developer, mainly with the [EUNOMIA Research Group](https://www.eunomia.social/ "EUNOMIA"), a research project funded by the European Union’s H2020 research and innovation programme, on the development of a Trustworthiness nudge for the Social Media platform.
 Previous projects as a research developer included the development of the [NETATMO Machine Learning](https://github.com/gabrielnetz/NetAtmoMachineLearning "NETATMO") module, used for the VR-IOT project.